rstacruz/atom-ui-tweaks/README.md

 > Prettify your Atom editor UI with these sleek tweaks

-Pimp your Atom editor with these tweaks that make your Atom editor look more sleek and minimal. :heart:
+Pimp your Atom editor with these tweaks that make Atom look more sleek and minimal. :heart:

 ## Installation